Chris-ade/alx-low_level_programming/0x1E-search_algorithms/README.md

+# alx-low_level_programming

-C - Search Algorithms
+0x1E.
+C - Search Algorithms -> Chris Adebiyi

-This was my Holberton School project on search algorithms.
+A project on search algorithms.
 I implemented various types of search algorithms and stated the corresponding space/time complexities for each.
 Tests heavy_check_mark

     tests: Folder of test files for all tasks.
 Provided by Alx School.